 Insight-driven product mapping and user flows are the start of an iterative and inclusive design process that validates design concepts along the way and informs our client throughout the process to make sure that our efforts are focused and driving towards an achievable solution.

 We move through these steps using a flexible, iterative approach that quickly considers multiple scenarios to make sure that we get to the winning idea quickly and efficiently.

-Development Management is tailored to client processes, often:
+Delivery Management is tailored to client processes, often:

 - Agile (Scrum/Kanban)

 The buck stops with our Delivery Managers.
 They are the point of contact connecting the client’s engineering team with ours.
 For our clients, that means there’s always someone they can call to find out exactly what’s happening and when.
 They are ever-present and available throughout a project, running the standups, scrums, and retrospectives and taking responsibility for final delivery.

 All of our Delivery Managers are experienced in the common workflow methodologies of software development and many are certified Scrum Masters.
 Either way, we make sure that our approach to getting the things done aligns with client’s internal processes to support frictionless collaboration.

 - Solution architecture